felixhsu123/Performance-analysis-of-CNN-Trained-for-Traffic-Sign-Recognition-on-Cadence-Tensilica-P6-DSP/README.md

 __________________________________________________________________________________________
 Performance came out to be 116.54 frames per second @ 1000.00MHz system clock.
 This gives us an idea of the performance of the neural network when it will be actually implemented on the FPGA/ASIC for real time recognition task.
 Some further optimization facilities are also available within the software that optimizes the networks performance/accuracy.
-# Power and Area Analysis:-
-The RTL code obtained is dumped onto the FPGA.
-Once dumped we can find out how much area of the FPGA it is occupying in terms of number/percentage of CLB's.
 # Summary of Softwares used:
 1)NVIDIA DIGITS - For training AlexNet.
 2)Xtensa Neural Network Compiler - For generating optimized,fixed-point code for target DSP.